Tree Surgery Services

 We always recommend that trees should be regularly assessed and inspected.

 Dangerous conditions are not always easily detected so at Turneys we are more than happy to assess and advise our clients on the condition of their trees.

 Please contact our Milton Keynes Office on 01908 281127 or email email@example.com.

 Any work carried out by Turneys is done in line with the British Standard for tree work – BS3998:2010.

-We are located near Woburn Sands and Milton Keynes and we work in Bedfordshire, Buckinghamshire, Cambridgeshire, Hertfordshire and Northamptonshire.
+We are located near Woburn Sands and Milton Keynes and we work in Bedford and across Bedfordshire, Buckinghamshire, Cambridgeshire including Peterborough, Hertfordshire, Northampton and Northamptonshire.
 We are also able to travel further afield to you if you need our help with any tree care problems you have.